ucavalcante/ssrt/README.md

 # ssrt (Script Space Remove Tool)
-Tool for remove not used spaces from als script
+Tool for remove not used spaces from asl script